Big-Bear3/ha-coding/README.md

 # ha-coding
-HA-oriented，using typescript to write automation
+HA-oriented, using typescript to write automation!